-With a larger ‘stage’ area for events, the Amphitheatre is set to become a year-round destination for people to relax and enjoy culture, music, entertainment and wellbeing pop-ups.
-We’re also expanding the amount of seating and making it more comfortable.
+With a larger ‘stage’ area for events and more seats, the Amphitheatre is set to become a year-round destination for people to relax and enjoy culture, music, entertainment and wellbeing pop-ups.

 Improved accessibility and inclusivity

-A new ramp and central staircase alongside handrails and textured paving means the space will be easier to access with better lighting whatever the weather and season.
+The new ramp and central staircase alongside handrails and textured paving means the space will be easier to access with better lighting.

 A greener space for all

-We’re adding new trees and sun-loving, resilient plants plus a beautiful water feature that reflects our canalside location.
-The addition of 40+ colourful perennial plant species will help to reduce pollution, improve air quality, increase biodiversity and climate change resilience.
+We’ve added new trees and sun-loving, resilient plants plus a beautiful water feature that reflects our canalside location.
+The addition of 40+ colourful perennial plant species will help to reduce pollution, improve air quality, and increase biodiversity and climate change resilience.

 A more sustainable future

-We’re sustainably improving the Amphitheatre in Sheldon Square by using Earth Friendly Concrete to reduce embodied carbon by 79% (this is equivalent to 758 single car journeys from Paddington Central to Land’s End and 12 return flights between London and Hong Kong).
+We’ve sustainably improved the Amphitheatre by using Earth Friendly Concrete to reduce embodied carbon by 79% (this is equivalent to 758 single-car journeys from Paddington Central to Land’s End and 12 return flights between London and Hong Kong).

 A place of calm

-The new design gives people a communal area but also one with more intimate quiet spaces where they can find pockets of reflection during their day.
+The new design gives people a communal area for lunch and after work but also one with more intimate quiet spaces where they can find pockets of reflection during their day.